Climate Action for the Global Environment

 Improving the Accuracy of Scope 3 Data

-Thanks in part to the work of the Carbon Disclosure Project (CDP), there is growing interest in carbon reporting.
+There is growing interest in carbon reporting.
 Businesses around the world are increasingly expected to disclose information on their scope 3 emissions.
 Scope 3 emissions are indirect emissions throughout the value chain, including in production, shipment, consumption, and disposal.
 The KOKUYO Group is also working on this issue in response to that.
 Greenhouse gas emissions over our supply chain in 2021 were 529,988 tons.
 Scope 3 emissions account for approximately 93% of all that.
 Furthermore, emissions classified as “category 1: purchased products and services” account for 82.5% of that.

 *The reliability of our environmental data was confirmed in an independent assessment conducted Bureau Veritas Japan.